Battle of Sepeia

 The Spartan forces were led by the Agiad King Cleomenes I. Cleomenes wished to take action against Argos.
 The King often used religion as a political tool of manipulation to enlist the support of the Spartan people.
-Thus, Cleomenes sent four Púthιoι to the Oracle of Delphi (also known as Pythia) seeking the oracles support and religious reassurance.
+Thus, Cleomenes sent four Púthιoι to the Oracle of Delphi (also known as Pythia) seeking the oracle's support and religious reassurance.
 Cleomenes proclaimed that the Oracle of Delphi predicted Sparta’s triumph over Argive forces in a future battle.
 Thus, Cleomenes had gained the religious approval necessary to enlist the support of the Spartan people to wage war on Argos.

 The Argive forces also sought the advice of the Oracle of Delphi.
 However, the Oracle foretold the Argives of their looming defeat in a future battle.
 Thus, the Argives were cautious of their Spartan enemies, and reluctant to engage in battle if not forced to do so.

 Ultimately, when the Battle of Sepeia began, the foretold predictions by the Oracle of Delphi, dictated the stratagems employed by the Spartans and the Argives respectively.
 The Argives, cautious of the Spartan’s predicted victory, decided to listen to the Spartan Herald’s commands to his troops and copy what the Herald said.
 This allowed for the Argives to take their meal breaks at the same time as the Spartans, ensuring the Spartans would not attack the Argives when not prepared for battle.
 When Cleomenes became aware that the Argives were paying close attention to the Herald’s orders, he instructed his forces to ignore the next mealtime call and attack at this call instead.
 When the Herald made his call for a mealtime break, the Spartans attacked an unsuspecting Argive force.
 Many Argives were slaughtered, with the surviving hoplites seeking refuge in a nearby grove named ‘The Sacred Grove of Apollo’.